I no longer offer Bridal Hair services but here are a few tips if you are looking to hire a bridal hairstylist in the near future.

-On the day of your wedding your personal hair stylist should arrive at your chosen venue in good time to ensure that you meet the pre-arranged timing schedule.
+On the day of your wedding your personal hair stylist should arrive at your venue in time to make sure that you meet the pre-arranged timing schedule.

-Your hair stylist should be, calm under pressure and friendly.
+Your hair stylist should be, calm and friendly.

 They should be able to:

-- Prepare and style your bridal hair as you would like it.
+- Prepare and style your hair as you would like it.

-- Prepare bridesmaids, mothers and guests hair as required.
+- Style guests, bridesmaids and mothers hair as required.

-- Make sure everybody has immaculately styled hair so that they look superb on the wedding photographs.
+- Make sure everyone has immaculately dressed hair so that they look superb on the wedding photographs.

-- Rest assured you will look fantastic throughout the whole of your day.
+- Rest assured you will look good throughout the whole of your day.

 Nice To Have